Shadow of a charged black hole with scalar hair: Introduction

 We know that, nothing can escape from a black hole in the classical physics, even photons can not.
-So, in principle, we can not observer a black hole directly.
 However, due to the strong gravity, the trajectories of photons are curved.
 So, we can observe photons around the black hole (even that of behind the black hole).
 Especially, there is a region where photons surround the black hole in unstable circle orbits.
 This region is usually called the photon sphere.
 For a Schwarzschild black hole, the photon sphere locates at $r=3M$.
 In principle photons at this sphere can orbit the black hole forever, but any small perturbation will cause them fall into the black hole or escape to infinity.
 The shadow size and shape are determined by the photon sphere.
-The trajectory of photons of a Schwarzschild black hole was first studied by Synge and Luminet~\cite{Synge1966,Luminet:1979nyg}.
+The trajectory of photons around a Schwarzschild black hole has been studied ~\cite{Hagihara1931,Darwin1959,Darwin1961,Synge1966,Luminet:1979nyg}.
 Bardeen investigated the shadow of a rotating Kerr black hole in Ref.~\cite{Bardeen:1973tla}.
 Usually, the shadow of a spherically symmetric black hole is circular for any observer, and for a rotating black hole the shape will deviate from a sphere.
 Various of observables have been constructed in order to study the shadow shape and deformation systematically~\cite{Bambi2008,Hioki2009,Bambi2010,Li2013,Tsukamoto2014,Johannsen2015,Abdujabbarov2015, GhasemiNodehi2015}.
 Recently, Chang et al., proposed an approach to describe the size and deformation of shadows using astrophysical observables~\cite{Chang2020,Chang2020a,Chang2021}.
 This formalism was used to study the shadow of a rotating Hayward-de Sitter black hole~\cite{He2020}.